libDrive/libDrive/README.md

 - In the termninal, run `pip install -r requirements.txt`
 - Now your server is ready, to start it run `python main.py`
 - This is not a production build and will only work locally.
 To create a production build consider using a WSGI such as [Gunicorn](https://gunicorn.org/) (if you're on Windows Gunicorn will not work)
+- On first setup of the app, you need to access the settings page, to do this go to the path `/#/settings/login` and leave the secret field empty, then click Login.
+This will open a form with config information, fill it up and restart the app.

 # Screenshots